How to measure the social and environmental impact of your company and how to improve it

 What is impact in ESG?

-How does an organization measure its impact?
+How does an organisation measure its impact?

 What are the 5 dimensions of impact?